ajayjaya/loader-component/README.md

 # Angular Loader Component

-This component is used in a component when there is API Call pending.
+This reusable component is used in a application when there is API Call pending.

 ## Usage